 Heat 2 tablespoons of olive oil in the Instant Pot.
 Stir in the onion and cook until golden, 12-15 minutes.
 Stir in the sage, garlic, chili powder, and cumin.
 Cook for 1 minute.
 Stir in the peppers, beans, salt, and water.
 For unsoaked beans, use 6 cups of water.
-For soaked beans, use 2 1/2 to 3 cups of the soaking liquid, enough to cover the beans.
-(Using the soaking liquid adds flavor.)
+For soaked beans, use 3 1/2 cups water, enough to cover the beans.

 - Lock the Instant Pot cover.

 - Make sure the Vent is set to Sealing.